Vipplynn/Vipplynn.github.io/README.md

 For the future, I plan on iterating, bug fixing, and adding new features to this website.
 For example, I plan on adding a JavaScript feature that fades in the umseen elements while scrolling down the page.

+---

+#License

+I chose the MIT license for my personal website because I was inspired by the layouts of other professional online portfolios and feel copywriting my work that was inspired by others is wrong.
+Furthermore, I am very proud of the overall look of my website and invite others to utilize my design for their own websites too.